 Atlantic America tends to mean the eastern side of North America, running from Greenland in the north down into the Caribbean.

-The term Atlantic America was coined in the early 23rd Century by Statesmen and Political Theorist Jacob Reitman of Pittsburgh.
+The term Atlantic America was coined in the early 23rd Century by statesman and political theorist Jacob Reitman of Pittsburgh.
 In his writings, he discussed how the broad expanse of the Dakota Territory and the Rocky Mountains divided North America into two distinct areas, Atlantic and Pacific America, as thoroughly as the Atlantic Ocean divided America from Europe.

 Although not a point made for any particular point of his, Reitman’s phrase became generally accepted by the populace and the governments therein.
 One reason was undoubtedly the neutrality of Atlantic America over other potential names, such as Mississippi America (promoted by the Mississippi Empire).